-- 1) Press " " on "EDIT ZONE".

-- 2) Press OPEN to confirm.

-- 3) Use the joystick to point to the required position to define the left limit of the zone to be created.

-- 4) Press OPEN to confirm.

-- 5) Use the joystick to point to the required position to define the right limit of the zone to be created.

-- 6) Press OPEN to confirm.

-- 7) Press \underline{CLOSE} to cancel the operation.
+- 1) Press "▶" on "EDIT ZONE". - 2) Press OPEN to confirm. - 3) Use the joystick to point to the required position to define the left limit of the zone to be created. - 4) Press OPEN to confirm.
+Press CLOSE to cancel the operation. - 5) Use the joystick to point to the required position to define the right limit of the zone to be created. - 6) Press OPEN to confirm.
+Press CLOSE to cancel the operation. - 7) Press CLOSE to cancel the operation.